Camera Support #10565

 Matching the JPEG typically isn't the goal for any open source RAW converter.
 Typically only obviously bad bits are cut off.

 Would you mind supplying some more ORF samples so I can take a look myself, preferably a whole set of (outdoor) shots per ISO setting, so we can check blacklevels as well.

 #10 Updated by Ralf Brown about 3 years ago

 Hmm, it seems that my previous message never got posted -- are you still looking for the outdoor ISO series, or is the blacklevel info from the ExIF that you're currently using sufficient?

 And just to keep all the info for the TG-4 in one place, the lensfun database entry I generated today.

-#11 Updated by Pedro Côrte-Real almost 3 years ago
+#11 Updated by Pedro Côrte-Real about 3 years ago

 - Status changed from Patch attached to Fixed

 - % Done changed from 70 to 100

 The support should be mostly done now.
 If you could submit one or more samples to rawsamples.ch that would be appreciated.
 We use that collection to do regression testing and make sure everything keeps on working in the future.